Skip to main content

 Many prescription and over-the-counter medications can lead to uncomfortable and serious oral health conditions.

 For example, antidepressants and blood pressure medications can cause dry mouth.
-This condition is where the salivary glands in the mouth don’t produce enough saliva.
+This condition happens when the salivary glands in the mouth don’t produce enough saliva.

 Learn more about which medications impact your dental health.